endoflife-date/endoflife.date/products/nvidiaproducts.md

 Due to this confusing naming scheme, one should not look at just the model name when seeing their support status, but instead their architecture.
 Easiest way to check this is to [download and run GPU-Z](https://www.techpowerup.com/gpuz/), it'll show you your GPU architecture there, which you can cross reference to see its support status.

-In addition to different architectures being used on the same branded cards, all-in-one **desktops** are known to feature Mobile GPUs, which would make them fall under a different (and often shorter) support cycle.

 *Consumer GF1xx ("Fermi") GPUs are supported on Linux via the `R390` [legacy driver series](https://nvidia.custhelp.com/app/answers/detail/a_id/3142/~/support-timeframes-for-unix-legacy-gpu-releases) till the end of 2022.